jeffh/Fox/docs/source/generators.rst

     }));

 You can see the :ref:`reference <Built-in Generators>` for all the generators.
-The most common generators can be creating using the provided mappers.
+Most common generators can be built from the provided mappers.

 .. _How Shrinking Works: